freesewing/freesewing/LATEST_NEWS.md

-##### Subscribe to our newsletter (yes, we have one now)

-We have decided to start a newsletter, so you should subscribe to it.

- - If you have an account on the site, head over to [/account/settings/newsletter](https://freesewing.org/account/settings/newsletter/).

- - If not, you can still subscribe at [/community/newsletter/](https://freesewing.org/community/newsletter/).
+##### New pattern: The Ursula Undies

+Check out the latest addition to our catalog: [the Ursula undies pattern](/designs/ursula/).

+It's a basic, highly-customizable underwear pattern.
+A quick make, and ideal as a stash buster.

-##### Next contributor call on 26 June
+##### Next contributor call on 10 July

-The next contributor call is on [26 June 2021](https://github.com/freesewing/freesewing/issues/1138).
+The next contributor call is on **10 July 2021**, Lucian and Karen will host it.

 The call is on [discord.freesewing.org](https://discord.freesewing.org/).
 Check the meetings voice/video channel.